 Going for a degree in UX is one way of doing things.
 If you decide to go the other way there are a number of options you can take.
 Keep in mind, this is the road less taken.
 It is going to be difficult since employers prefer degrees.

 Increase your knowledge of UX theory by reading books by very experienced designers.
 Reading books is a low-risk and high reward type of investment.
 For just a few dollars you can learn about UX best practices, ways of working, and tools.

 We’ve compiled a UX reading list with all the classics you need.
 Check out our list of must-read UX books in 2022.

 The strongest replacement for a UX degree is having a lot of real-world experience as a UX designer.
 Nobody can argue with your credentials as a designer if you have a portfolio and a resume that shows your working experience.
 In fact, once you have one or two years of experience under your belt no recruiter will ever look at your UX degree ever again.

 By doing so, you will create a case for yourself.
 No, you will not have a degree but you have a portfolio that shows your way of working and the willingness to learn and grow as a designer.
 That’s exactly what companies are looking for in a junior designer.

 If you combine knowledge of UX theory and case study experience you will get a bootcamp or course on UX.
 This will get you as close as you can get to a degree in UX.

 However, a UX bootcamp is almost as expensive and time-consuming as a college degree in UX.
 If that is the case, you might wonder if it is worth it to skip college and go for the alternative.
 We’re currently writing a curated list of bootcamps and courses.
 Stay tuned for that!

 Another thing to keep in mind is Google’s certification plans.
 You can already get Google certifications in a number of fields including SEO and Adsense.
-There’s a UX course in the works and is expected to be released somewhere in 2021.
+Now, you can also get a Google UX certification.

 Was this post helpful to you?
 Share it with others!